Bishwas-py/djapy-docs/docs/usage/response.md

 ### How to return a list of items or QuerySet?

-While retuning many to many relationships or a django queryset, you can use `QueryList` type.
+While retuning many-to-many relationships or a django queryset, you can use `QueryList` type.

 ```python
 from djapy.schema import QueryList